Trump First 100 days – Enter the Twilight Zone

 We shall see, and so will Mr. Trump and gang.
 Maybe having the NeoCons in charge for four years is the wake up dose the country needs to grow up and recognize the real domestic terror threats that we have right here at home in our leadership and institutions.

 It will be painful, but if we survive, it we may come out better off — more mature politically and wiser for the effort.
 But I can’t help but think of the famous Rod Serling early TV series where he would close his intro with, “You’ve just crossed over into… the Twilight Zone.”

 Jim W. Dean, managing editor for Veterans Today, producer/host of Heritage TV Atlanta, specially for the online magazine “New Eastern

-Posted by Jim W. Dean, Managing Editor on December 6, 2016, With 3103 Reads Filed under Corruption, Democracy & Elections, Government & Politics, Legislation.
+Posted by Jim W. Dean, Managing Editor on December 6, 2016, With 3112 Reads Filed under Corruption, Democracy & Elections, Government & Politics, Legislation.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.